obi-a/leanback/README.md

 #   {:id=>"kevin", :key=>"male", :value=>nil},
 #   {:id=>"martin", :key=>"male", :value=>nil}]}
 ```
-The above example sends a query to the view using the key "male".
+The above example sends a query to the view using the key "male" and returns all documents with "gender" equal to  "male".

 To include actual documents in the query results, we can add include_docs to the query options
 ```ruby